 How can vegetarians get 100g protein a day?

 By adding just a few high protein veggies and pulses to your daily diet you can easily reach 100g of protein on a vegetarian diet.
-Here's an example menu for if you were looking to get 100g of protein in a day from vegetarian meals:
+Here's an example menu with high protein recipes for if you were looking to get 100g of protein in a day from vegetarian meals:

 - Breakfast: Greek yoghurt, granola (29g)